Sunderland community clubs welcome early Christmas present

 “We’re committed to supporting local communities and so we’re delighted to be able to support organisations here in Sunderland through our Community Champions initiative."

-Persimmon’s Community Champions scheme is open to all local charities, schools and community groups looking for funding with winners chosen every quarter to receive between £1,000 and £6,000.
+Persimmon’s Community Champions scheme is open to all Wearside charities, schools and community groups looking for funding with the winners chosen every quarter to receive between £1,000 and £6,000.